 Would you make a good costume attendant?
 Sokanu's free assessment reveals how compatible you are with a career across 5 dimensions!

 What is the workplace of a Costume Attendant like?

-Costume attendants would most likely work with performing arts companies.
-They work backstage, ensuring every aspect of costuming is taken care of before a performance begins; they wait in the wings to make sure costumes are ready for changes during the show; and they travel to costume shops and storage to return costumes to their appropriate place after the show is complete.
+Costume attendants typically work with performing arts companies.
+They work backstage, ensuring every aspect of costuming is taken care of before a performance begins.
+They wait in the wings to make sure costumes are ready for changes during the show, and they travel to costume shops and storage to return costumes to their appropriate place after the show is complete.
 Costume attendants work long hours on days when shows are performed, and typical work hours in the weeks leading up to performances.